 - Paper-based surveys are appropriate when access to the internet or a computer is limited.
 They can also feel more anonymous for users.
 However, distributing the survey and entering the data can be resource-intensive.

 - Online surveys can be easier to distribute, track and analyse data.
 There are many tools available online to help you do this.
-When distributing the survey, you can use direct email addresses to target who it reaches, track response rates, send targeted reminders, and analyse emerging findings in real-time.

 You should also decide how often you want to repeat the survey.
 It is best practice to do this at regular intervals so that you can measure progress and changes over time, as well as any emerging needs or priorities.
 Where possible, avoid changes to questions so that you can accurately compare results.

 Effective communication is key to maximising response rates.
 When administering your survey, it can help to send warm-up and ongoing reminder emails (or other communication) to encourage responses.